-Local professional officiants cost between $250–$500 and vary depending on travel time, extra requests and services, such as a rehearsal or pre-marital counseling.
+Local professional officiants cost between $250 and $500 and vary depending on travel time, extra requests, and services, such as a rehearsal or pre-marital counseling.
 Keep in mind destination weddings incur an additional travel and/or lodging fee.
 As with other wedding vendors, tips are not expected, but are always appreciated!

 Look for Reviews, Endorsements, Recommendations, Photos, Social Media, and Blogs.